Collaborative Projects

 Judging

 From the beginning, one of our goals was to participate in the judging process, a whirlwind two day visit for two judges who look at each city through a lens of wide experience rather than a competition.
 With different judges each year, our board takes seriously showing the best side of our fair city, and presenting the judges with our Southern hospitality, long heritage and amazing beauty.
-We hoped to accomplish several things…learn what we are doing right…learn ways to improve…and possibly win some awards.
-All three were accomplished as we participated in several AIB Judging Rounds, then moved to participating on an international level with Communities in Bloom (link to site) and received the highest “five bloom” rating and many commendations.
+We hoped to accomplish several things: learn what we are doing right, learn ways to improve, and possibly win some awards.
+All three were accomplished as we participated in several AIB Judging Rounds, then moved to participating on an international level with Communities in Bloom and received the highest “five bloom” rating and many commendations.

 America in Bloom